lbl-srg/obc/specification/source/executiveSummary.rst

 incentivized by other interested parties, including state energy agencies and utilities.

-The OpenBuildingControl project complements work by ASHRAE’s Standing Guideline Project Committee 36, which collects, develops and publishes control sequences considered to be industry best-in-class for improving system stability, energy performance, indoor air quality and comfort.
-Current versions of energy standards and codes, such as ASHRAE 90.1 and the California Energy Code, Title 24, require specific algorithms and are expected to adopt or reference Guideline 36 sequences as awareness of the Guideline grows.
+The OpenBuildingControl project complements work by the Standing
+Guideline Project Committee 36 of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), which collects, develops and publishes control sequences considered to be industry best-in-class for improving system stability, energy performance, indoor air quality and comfort.
+Current versions of energy standards and codes, such as ASHRAE 90.1 and the California Energy Code, Title 24, require specific algorithms documented in Guideline 36, and are anticipated to adopt or reference Guideline 36 sequences as awareness of the Guideline grows.